piranha/twinspark-js/www/index.md

 <p>
   Declarative enhancement for HTML: simple, composable, lean.
-TwinSpark transfers lots of the common logic from JS into declarative HTML attributes.
+TwinSpark transfers lots of the common logic from JS into a few declarative HTML attributes.
 This leads to a good interactive sites with little JS and more manageable code.
 </p>